NJG-connect/lyatom-cms/README.md

 ## Motivation 💪

-We created this CMS to offer a light & fluid experience to the user with a clean design to adapt to all types of use.
+We created this CMS to offer a light & fluid experience to the user with a clean design to adapted to all types of use.

 With features of a Content Manager System LyatomCMS with the advantage of operating without a server (Git-based CMS)